MetOffice/CSET/docs/source/reference/recipe-format.rst

       filename: processed_data.nc

 The title and description keys provide a human readable description of what the recipe does.
-They are currently not used anywhere, but it is good practice to include them for future users of the recipe.
+The title is also used to derive the ID of the running recipe, used when running the recipe in a workflow.

 The steps keys specifies a list of processing steps.
 The steps are run from top to bottom, with each step specifying an operator to run, and optionally any